klaudiusz18/MusicVisuals/README.md

 This assignment works on a simple menu basis.
 Press buttons between 0 and 4 to change in between each audio visulaiser.

 # How it works
+When you press to run the program a song should start playing and a shape that interacts with the audio.
+I implemented a menu to traverse through next audio visualiser.
+To go to next shape you need to press on your keyboard a number between 0 to 4.
+You automatically start at 0, so to move onto next shape press a button between 1 and 4.
+When you press to move onto the next audio visualiser you should see a new shape that also interacts with the song.
+When you press 2, it will bring up a cube that rotates around itself.
+You can also press the up arrow key on your keyboard you should be able to see a duplicate being created of the cube.
+To exit the program press esc and it close the window and stop the music from playing.

 # What I am most proud of in the assignment
+What am most proud of is implementing the cube to be there and rotate around itself.
+I like the way it is 3D, it creates this unique look and the way it interacts with the audio and expands looks simply looks amazing and cool.
+Im most proud of this because anyone can just make a simple 2D shape however making a 3D shape is more challenging cause you have to ensure all the angles are correct making it a bit more difficult, however the fact the 3D shape was a bit harder to add it made it just a bit more satisfying at the end when it worked.
+Also I loved the making the long audio bar that is responsive to sound and it increases when the notes get higher in the song.

 # Markdown Tutorial